Roslyn10/CyberStarter/README.md

    mongo
    ```

-Note: Make sure MongDB is installed on your system.
+Note: Make sure MongoDB is installed on your system.

 5. Start the App server:
 In a new terminal window (keep the MongoDB terminal open), navigate to the Back-end directory and start the app server: